WhatsApp

 New coating technologies

-Barrier coatings are evolving fast.
-PET films now come with coatings that block UV, oxygen, and moisture more efficiently.
-These upgrades make them better suited for electronics, pharmaceuticals, and long-shelf-life foods.
+Barrier coatings are evolving rapidly.
+Both PET and PVC films now come with advanced coatings that block UV, oxygen, and moisture more efficiently.
+These upgrades make them better suited for electronics, pharmaceuticals, and specialty applications.

 Smart packaging innovations